datalad-handbook/book/docs/basics/101-5-install.rst

 the dataset to be installed.
 The source can be a URL or a path to a local directory, or an SSH server.
 Additionally, it can also be a pointer to an open-data collection, for example :term:`the DataLad superdataset ///` (more on this later, though).
-If you're wondering: yes, thats only a single command line call to get a dataset.

 Let's try this.
 To practice, we're using one of the many openly available datasets that DataLad provides in a public registry that anyone can access.
 One of these datasets is a